California

 Giant Trees in Sequoia National Park

 You should have been convinced so far that California is the most beautiful and diverse place in the United States.
-But if you aren't, you should definitely read this article about Sequoia National Park with its gigantic sequoia trees and high peaks of the Sierra Nevada.
+But if you aren't, you should definitely read this article about Sequoia National Park with its gigantic sequoia trees and the high peaks of the Sierra Nevada.

-That's why it was so important that the first parks such as Yellowstone, Yosemite and Sequoia were created as it triggered a huge change how people perceived their land.
+That's why it was so important that the first parks such as Yellowstone, Yosemite and Sequoia were created as it triggered a huge change in how people perceived their land.
 However, setting aside a park by Congress or a president did not automatically mean that the park is now protected.

-In case of Sequoia National Park, illegal logging was still happening, so enforcement was absolutely required.
+In the case of Sequoia National Park, illegal logging was still happening, so enforcement was absolutely required.
 US Cavalry protected the park for over two decades until the National Park Service (NPS) was established in 1916 which took over the park management and protection from militants.
 By the way, NPS celebrates a centennial this year.
 Congratulations!

 The only way you can reach the park by car is from the west.

-Moro Rock is a granite monolith likely formed due to exfoliation of rock layers.
+Moro Rock is a granite monolith likely formed due to the exfoliation of rock layers.
 There will be pictures from its top at the end of this article.

 Entering the Giant Forest.